kappaxbeta/metafisch3vr-fundation/README.md

 ### \> how to use

-clone this repo, then install packages using `yarn install`
+clone this repo, then install packages using `pnpm install`

 ### \> scripts

-- use `yarn dev` to start a local development server
+- use `pnpm run dev` to start a local development server
-- use `yarn start` to start a local production server
+- use `pnpm run start` to start a local production server
-- use `yarn build` to export the site to static files
+- use `pnpm run build` to export the site to static files

 ### \> features